Sean Higgins (basketball)

 Sean Marielle Higgins (born December 30, 1968) is an American former professional basketball player.
 He played college basketball for Michigan, whom he helped win the 1989 national championship.
 He hit the winning basket in the Final Four against Illinois to propel Michigan into the championship game versus Seton Hall.

-Higgins was selected by the San Antonio Spurs of the 1990 NBA Draft, and played for the Spurs, Orlando Magic, Golden State Warriors, New Jersey Nets, Philadelphia 76ers and Portland Trail Blazers in eight NBA seasons.
+Higgins was selected by the San Antonio Spurs of the 1990 NBA draft, and played for the Spurs, Orlando Magic, Golden State Warriors, New Jersey Nets, Philadelphia 76ers and Portland Trail Blazers in eight NBA seasons.
 He also played overseas in several countries.

-In 2004 Higgins became General Manager and Head Coach of the Fresno Heatwave of the American Basketball Assoc.
+In 2004 Higgins became General Manager and Head Coach of the Fresno Heatwave of the American Basketball Association.
 Higgins was hired as the Edmonds Community College, Edmonds, Washington head basketball coach from 2009 to 2012.

-He is currently USA director of Nine Star Basketball Camps that specializes in basketball player development and exposure for amateur & professional player's, and managing partner of Nine Star Basketball Scouting Services.
+He is currently USA director of Nine Star Basketball Camps that specializes in basketball player development and exposure for amateur & professional players, and managing partner of Nine Star Basketball Scouting Services.

-Higgins is also founder, chairman and CEO of Royal Eagle Holding's Inc, a technology, healthcare and real estate investment company, with concentration on acquisitions and mergers.
+Higgins is also founder, chairman and CEO of Royal Eagle Holdings Inc, a technology, healthcare and real estate investment company, with concentration on acquisitions and mergers.
 In addition, he is managing partner of Victory USA Development LTD, focusing on building 5000+ seat, multiplex sports & entertainment venues throughout the United States.